Ballpark Chasers

 Ballpark Chasers Tip: be careful when reserving a motel in downtown Chicago.
 There are several “bargain motels” close to Wrigley; however, they are not recommended by Ballpark Chasers unless you see them above.

-Wrigley Field is one stadium that you don’t want to drive to.
+Parking at Wrigley Field is limited and can be very expensive.
 The Chicago Cubs and Ballpark Chasers everywhere recommend finding public transportation to and from the game.
 If possible, hop on the CTA Red-Line, one of Chicago’s many train lines.
 The Red Line train provides direct access to Wrigley Field via the access station at Addison.
 Otherwise, the Purple, Blue and Yellow Line trains connects to the Red Line.
-Talk to your hotel front desk for the closest option.
+Talk to your hotel front desk for the closest option or check out Chicago Transit trip planner.
+If you prefer to drive, we recommend using Parking Panda to find and book Wrigley Field Parking in advance of arrival.
+Chasers have found deals as low as $9 a game!

-There is a battle happening in Chicago's north-side other than the one at Wrigley Field.
+There is a battle happening in Chicago's north-side and it's not the one at Wrigley Field.
 The Wrigleyville restaurant owners are fighting for your attention before and after every Cubs home game.
 No other ballpark in the country can compete with the sports bars that you will find outside of Wrigley Field.
 After extensive hands-on research (including pain staking food sampling and bar hopping), Ballpark Chasers have narrowed down the top 4 sports bars in Wrigleyville.

-On average, Wrigley Field was 99% full during every game of the 2008 season!
-Needless to say, we recommend purchasing Cubs tickets from your favorite online dealer or through the Cubs website once you reserve plane tickets.
-Otherwise, you can always count on scalpers all over Wrigleyville.
+On average, Wrigley Field was 96% full during a Cubs game in the 2019 season.
+With the Cubbies competing for a postseason spot, we recommend pre-purchasing Cubs tickets from the Cubs box office.
+If needing a last minute ticket, you can always count on scalpers all over Wrigleyville.

 Ballpark Chasers Tip: “standing room only” tickets mean that you will be standing to watch the game and there is a good chance that you will not have a full field view.
 Don’t let scalpers fool you into thinking that you will be able to find a seat to sit-in.